20th Annual Music For People & Thingamajigs Festival (MFP&T)

 Northern California Gagaku Group, Soo Yeon Lyuh, Leon Schneiderman, Euphotic and Pet the Tiger

 OMCA : 1000 Oak St, Oakland, CA 94607

 Saturday - March 24, 2018 | 8pm

 Vegan Butcher, 'Fraid o' Freyja and Kevin Thompson

 Sunday - April 15, 2018 | 4pm

 NOHspace (Theater of Yugen), San Francisco, CA

-By Joo Won Park and Dennis Aman (The Living Earth Show)
+Joo Won Park, Dennis Aman and The Living Earth Show

 Solespace, Oakland, CA